CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 ##What is SLANG?

-SLANG is a python based language for describing a workflow.
+SLANG is a YAML based language for describing a workflow.

-python is a human friendly data serialization standard for all programming languages.
-The acronym stands for "python Ain't Markup Language" suggesting that its purpose is rather data-oriented than document markup.
-The python (and SLANG) syntax maintains data structure hierarchy by outline indentation (in other words parallel elements should have the same left indentation).
+YAML is a human friendly data serialization standard for all programming languages.
+The acronym stands for "YAML Ain't Markup Language" suggesting that its purpose is rather data-oriented than document markup.
+The YAML (and SLANG) syntax maintains data structure hierarchy by outline indentation (in other words parallel elements should have the same left indentation).

 SLANG as a workflow language is used to define processes introducing the concept of flows.
 See [SLANG DSL](#docs/#slang_dsl).